So far during this tutorial we have not concerned ourselves with specifying meaningful outcomes on any of our

 An Allocation outcome specifies

-- at least one asset holder (which in turn is tied to a specific asset type such as ETH or an ERC20 token)
+- at least one asset (such as ETH or an ERC20 token).

-- for each asset holder, an array of (destination, amount) pairs known as an
+- for each asset, an array of (destination, amount) pairs known as an

 Allocation, and indicating a payout of amount tokens to destination.